 Health Data Science special interest group

 The SIG Health data science is one of the special interest groups linked to the Data Science Research Programme and SAILs, the university wide AI programme.
-Group leaders are Wessel Kraaij and Marco Spruit.
+Group leaders are Wessel Kraaij, Marco Spruit and Marta Fiocco.

 - Wessel Kraaij